Can I park for a few minutes on a single or double yellow line to drop off passengers or to load or unload?

 The following rules apply when parking using a blue badge:

-For full details of parking restrictions using a Parking Card for Disabled People (Blue Badge), see the booklet issued with the card.
+For full details of parking restrictions using a Blue Badge, see the booklet issued with the card.

 Who is responsible for car parks?